-Central and North West London NHS Foundation Trust, Bedfordshire and Luton Wellbeing services are working together to provide personalised wellbeing and psychological support to all NHS staff in BLMK, and those providing care to others in the community, including staff in care and residential homes.
+Central and North West London NHS Foundation Trust, Bedfordshire Wellbeing Service, and Luton Total Wellbeing Service are working together to provide personalised wellbeing and psychological support to health and social care staff in Bedfordshire, Luton and Milton Keynes.

 - A safe space to chat or speak about your struggles and wellbeing needs with a trained wellbeing professional